 Who gets to be a “designer”?

 We need a more diverse design workforce in order to create products and services that truly meet the needs of all users.
-My research explores the topics of gender and race in design, student experiences, and the interplays between the meaning of “design” in engineering and “design” in the applied arts.
+My research explores identity and interdisciplinarity in design, student experiences, and interplays between the meaning of “design” in engineering and “design” in the applied arts.

 Current Projects